-EXECUTIVE DIRECTORS Personal or corporate name of board member Position in company's organisational structure Profile LUIS ALFONSO LÓPEZ HERRERA- ORIA CHIEF EXECUTIVE OFFICER Mr. Luis Alfonso López de Herrera-Oria has been the CEO of the Company since its incorporation and boast more than 30 years of experience in the real estate sector.
+EXECUTIVE DIRECTORS Personal or corporate name of board member Position in company's organisational structure Profile CHIEF EXECUTIVE OFFICER Mr. Luis Alfonso López de Herrera-Oria has been the CEO of the Company since its inception.
+He has more than 30 years of experience in the real estate sector.
 He was CEO of Axiare from 2014 to 2018 and Executive Director of Prima from 1986 to 2002.
-During that period, Prima was admitted to the Madrid Stock Exchange (1988) and, became the largest real estate company from Spain in 1990.
-In 2002, he founded Rodex with a small team of former Prima members.
-In 2007, Rodex's core business was transferred to Alza Real Estate, SA, where he continued his career as CEO and independent Director.
-Luis Alfonso López de Herrera-Oria has also been an independent advisor to funds such as Falcon II Real Estate, founded by Morgan Stanley and CBRE, and former advisor to Advise Partners, EAFI, SL.
-He has a degree in Economics and is a member of the Royal Institution of Chartered Surveyors (FRICS). , EXECUTIVE DIRECTOR Ms. Chony Martín Vicente-Mazariegos has been the CFO of the Company since its inception and board member.
-She has more than 20 years of experience in finance, corporate development and compliance (ESG).
-She was CFO of Axiare from 2014 to 2018, in addition to Director of Investor Relations of Axiare from 2014 to 2016.
-From 1998 to 2002, she worked in Prima as part of Luis Alfonso López de Herrera-Oria ́s team.
-Subsequently, she joined Redevco as Financial Director with responsibility in Spain, Portugal and Italy.
-Redevco Retail Spain is a Spanish subsidiary of Redevco, BV, a Dutch company that manages a European portfolio of 7.5 billion euros, specializing in business premises.
-She has a degree in Business Administration and Management and Economic Sciences from the Complutense University of Madrid and has also participated in various management and management programs at IESE, ESADE and IMD, with special attention to Management and the Board of Directors.
-Currently, she is a professor at the Instituto de Empresa (IE) and a member of the Royal Institution of Chartered Surveyors (MRICS).
+During this period, Prima was listed on the Madrid Stock Exchange (1988) and, in 1990, became the largest real estate company in Spain.
+In 2002, he founded Rodex Asset Management with a small team of former Prima members.
+In 2007, the core business of Rodex was transferred to Alza Real Estate, SA, where he served as CEO and independent Director.
+Luis Alfonso López de Herrera-Oria has also been an independent advisor to funds such as Falcon II Real Estate, founded by Morgan Stanley and CBRE, and a former advisor to iAdvise Partners, EAFI, SL.
+He holds a degree in Economics and is a member of the Royal Institution of Chartered Surveyors (FRICS).
+MARTIN-VICENTE EXECUTIVE DIRECTOR Ms. Chony Martín Vicente-Mazariegos has been the CFO of the Company since its inception and is a member of the Board of Directors.
+She has more than 25 years of experience in Financial Management, Corporate Development and in the areas of Regulatory Compliance and ESG.
+She is currently an Independent Director at OPDEnergy - an independent renewable energy producer - where she is Chair of the Nomination and Remuneration Committee and a member of the Audit and Control Committee.
+Previously, she was CFO of Axiare from 2014 to 2018, as well as Director of Investor Relations until 2016.
+From 1998 to 2002, she worked at Prima as part of Luis Alfonso López de Herrera-Oria's team.
+Subsequently, she joined Redevco as CFO with responsibility for Spain, Portugal and Italy within a €7.5 billion portfolio.
+She holds a degree in Business Administration and Economics from the Complutense University in Madrid and has also participated in various leadership and management programmes at IESE, ESADE and IMD, with a special focus on Boards of Directors and ESG.
+She is currently a lecturer at the Instituto de Empresa (IE) and a member of the Royal Institution of Chartered Surveyors (MRICS).